chasmani/piecewise-regression/docs/_build/html/_sources/README.rst.txt

     ms.models

-For a robust comparision, one could run the ModelSelection tools many times and take the lowest BIC for each model.
+For a robust comparision, you could run the ModelSelection tools many times and take the lowest BIC for each model.

 Testing